gpstar81/GPStar-proton-pack/WAND.md

 The following is a diagram of the Arduino Nano pins from left and right, when oriented with the USB connection facing up (north).

+You can also reference the PDF document for the [Pack Schematic Minimal](circuits/PackSchematic-Minimal.pdf) for additional visual guidance on the Wand wiring configuration.

 | Connection    | Nano (L) |   | Nano (R) | Connection |
 |---------------|----------|---|----------|------------|
 | D8 (Red)      | D13  |   | D12  | D7 (Red)      |